coinbase-samples/cdp-sdk-mass-payments-ts/README.md

 ![Tailwind](https://img.shields.io/badge/-SCSS-cd6799?style=for-the-badge&logo=SASS&logoColor=white)
 ![Coinbase](https://img.shields.io/badge/Coinbase-0052FF?style=for-the-badge&logo=Coinbase&logoColor=white)

-A full-stack Next.js application for managing balances and paying out to other users using the [Coinbase Developer Platform SDK Wallet API](https://docs.cdp.coinbase.com/wallet-api-v2/docs/welcome).
+A demo application of custodial server wallet management using the new [Coinbase Developer Platform SDK Wallet API](https://docs.cdp.coinbase.com/wallet-api-v2/docs/welcome).
+Users can sign in with their email (currently powered by Google or Github) and send funds to other emails.
+All emails are backed by Coinbase Server Wallets running on Base Sepolia.

 ## License